Charcoal-SE/metasmoke/app/api/docs/comments.md

 Available tables: `post_comments`.
 Output format: identical to `/comments`.
 ---
+/api/v2.0/comments/post/:id/add | Add a comment to a post.

+Requires parameters: `text`.
+Available tables: N/A. All fields on the created comment are returned.
+Output format: identical to `/comments`.
+---
 /api/v2.0/comments/post/:id | [W] [Smokey] Add an automatic comment to a post.

 **This route is for use by SmokeDetector instances only.**